-The Leo J. Vander Lans (LVL) Advanced Water Treatment Facility (AWTF) provides advanced treated recycled water to the Alamitos Seawater Intrusion Barrier.
-Source water to the facility consists of tertiary-treated municipal wastewater provided by the Sanitation Districts of Los Angeles County (SDLAC) Long Beach Water Reclamation Plant (LBWRP).
-Source water is treated using a multibarrier treatment process consisting of microfiltration (MF), reverse osmosis (RO) and ultraviolet advanced oxidation processes (UVAOP).
+The LVL Advanced Water Treatment Facility (AWTF) provides advanced treated recycled water to the Alamitos Seawater Intrusion Barrier.
+Source water to the facility consists of tertiary-treated municipal wastewater provided by the LACSD Long Beach WRP (LBWRP).
+Source water is treated using a multi-barrier treatment process consisting of microfiltration (MF), reverse osmosis (RO) and ultraviolet advanced oxidation processes (UVAOP).
 The facility's operations permit was approved by the Los Angeles Regional Water Quality Control Board and operations began in October 2005.
 The facility capacity was expanded in early 2015 to increase the capacity from 3 MGD to 8 MGD, with the operations permit amended by the RWQCB for the expanded facility.
 Expansion of the treatment facility provided a number of unique enhancements to optimize operations.
 These enhancements included (1) a third-stage RO system to increase recovery from the original 85% to 92.5%; and (2) a recovery MF system that captures the primary MF waste and treats it through a two-step treatment process consisting of dissolve air flotation and secondary MF.
 With these process enhancements, the facility has been expanded to achieve enhanced production while minimizing the cost associated with brine disposal.